Is this scene familiar?

 A powerful school board goes beyond the classroom and partners with the community.
 They should be responding to a community’s hopes for its young people.
 This can be done through partnerships with local employers, colleges, and nonprofit organizations, bringing in everything from local orchestras to teach about music to job apprentices with middle and high school students.

 A school board has a symbolic role as well.
-The behavior a board demonstrates at public meetings, the rapport among school board members and the relationships that members have with your district’s teachers and administrators and families add up to the climate of a community’s public education.
+The behavior a board demonstrates at public meetings, how well they work as a team, and the relationships that members have with your district’s teachers and administrators and families add up to the climate of a community’s public education.
 Healthy or dysfunctional, inspired or narrow-minded, school boards can make or break the quality of your local school system.

 What’s your school board up to?

 If you have a sense of how well your local schools are doing, you probably already have an idea of how well the school board is managing your community’s schools.
 You can also learn more about your school board by following local news that covers your school district’s issues.
-In the digital age, parents can be more informed than ever about their school board.
 Because there are regular open meetings, you can attend them and even ask questions during the open comment period.
 Can’t make the meetings?
 Most districts air meetings on local radio and TV stations and post minutes online.

-Once you’ve read about or listened in on your school board, these questions can help you evaluate whether they are serving the community’s needs:
+Once you’ve read about or listened in on your school board, these questions can help you evaluate whether they are serving your community’s needs:

 - Does the board focus on solving the district’s biggest challenges or spend all their time on less important matters?

 - Does the board listen to their employers, namely, you and your community?

 - Are the members working well together in supporting your community’s goals for its schools or are they failing their district?